red-eclipse/world/readme.md

 Welcome to the world of Red Eclipse.
 A place for user discussions, showcasing maps and mods, and documentation.

-If you've ended up at this front page by accident, you're probably looking for the [Issues page](https://redeclipse.net/world/issues).
+If you've ended up at this front page by accident, you're probably looking for the [Discussion Area](https://redeclipse.net/discuss).

 We're currently working on porting our old MediaWiki install, if you're interested in porting pages to [Markdown](https://guides.github.com/features/mastering-markdown/) for us, please see the [Old Wiki repository](https://github.com/red-eclipse/oldwiki) and start pushing changes to the new [Docs Repository](https://github.com/red-eclipse/docs).